 When the Run sequence is initiated, the burner with the least amount of runtime will fire.
-If the heating demand increases so that the firing rate of that first burner rises to 65% fan speed (the Base Load value), the next burner in the sequence will start up and begin firing at 35% fan speed.
-After this, both of the active burners will modulate up or down together, in reaction to the changes in demand.
-See Figure 31.
+If the heating demand increases so that the firing rate of that first burner rises to 65% fan speed (the Base Load value), the next burner in the sequence will start and 65% (this can be adjusted up to 20% and 85%).